How To Successfully Store Wine

 Whether you’re saving a bottle to drink next week or twenty years down the road, there are certain measures you can take to ensure that your favorite wines are served and enjoyed in the best condition possible.
 The following factors should be considered when storing one bottle, or an entire collection:

 The optimal temperature range for wine storage is between 50° and 59° F. Keeping bottles at too low or high a temperature can have a negative effect on their condition, causing undesirable aromas and flavors to develop over time.
 Whenever practical, fluctuating temperatures should also be avoided.

-If you are concerned about your WTSO wines shipping in extreme temperatures, you can always take advantage of our Future Ship Date option at checkout.
+If you are concerned about your Wines 'Til Sold Out orders shipping in extreme temperatures, you can always take advantage of our Future Ship Date option at checkout.

 Steer clear of exposing bottles to direct sunlight or bright artificial lights, as these influences can heat and spoil the wine.
 Storing wine in dark rooms with minimal light will greatly increase your chances of having pristine bottles to drink in the future.

 Movement and Vibration

 Try not to disturb wine bottles until you are ready to drink them.
 Vibrations can interfere with the long-term development of even the heartiest of wines.

 Bottles enclosed by natural cork should be stored on their sides, in order to prevent the cork from drying.
 A dry cork can allow too much air to enter the bottle - thereby oxidizing the wine.
 Keeping the relative humidity level between 50% and 70% can also help corks to function as intended.
 Bottles sealed under screwcap may be stored standing upright.

 Where to Store Wine